anglerud/makespace_servo_demo/docs/index.md

 The servo connectivity is through three wires that are terminated with a set of 0.1" jacks.
 The order of the jacks is commonly signal, voltage, ground and are also color coded.
-There are two differnet schemes:
+There are two different schemes:

 * black, red, white
 * brown, red, yellow/orange

-where:
+Where:

-* brown or black is ground.
+* Brown or black is ground.
-* red is servo power.
+* Red is servo power.
-* white, yellow, or orange is for the control signal.
+* White, yellow, or orange is for the control signal.

 Power is commonly 4.8V, but as you can see from the specifications above, many accept a range of voltages, and they're even able to deal with lower voltages